How to Reduce VDI Costs

 Given the different needs between IT and security teams, it was the “least common denominator” they could agree upon.
 IT teams could put applications in the hands of their users, while cybersecurity could feel comfortable keeping data in the organization’s control.

-The onset of remote work made the strategy much more widespread, given that many organizations already had VDI infrastructure and experience.
+The onset of widespread remote work made the strategy much more prevalent, given that many organizations already had VDI infrastructure and experience.
+Due to its architectural design, infrastructure requirements scale more or less linearly with usage.
 To many, it was the only imaginable avenue to empower the needs of the organization.
 The resulting downside?
-Most organizations are often upside down in their VDI investment (given that the costs are exceptional) and it seems there is ubiquitous disdain for the experience across practitioners and users.
+Most organizations are often upside-down in their VDI investment (given that the costs are significant) and it seems there is ubiquitous disdain for the experience across practitioners and users.

 The downside of VDI

 In most organizations, we see 80–90% of the applications being used are web-based external or internal applications.
-The remaining 10–20% are a combination of command line or thick application needs.
+The substantial overhead of VDI just to launch a web browser and connect to SaaS or web applications is a poor tradeoff for users and IT budget holders.
 Sure, VDI may be valuable for certain situational needs.
 But if an organization can reduce its dependency — and subsequent cost — of VDI by 80% or more, it seems foolish not to consider.
 Even if the reduction is, say, only 50%, that can be a huge win for the organization.

 Most importantly, to allow such a small footprint of resources to negatively impact the user experience for everyone needing application access is simply unnecessary.
 This is particularly true given not all users use or need VDI in the same ways, so even targeted reductions or eliminations can be very valuable.
 In the eyes of most practitioners who live with this frustration every day, a transformational change is needed.